 This was created directly for those with BPD.
 It includes showing patients to realize and accept the irrational thoughts and behaviors that come with BPD.

-It also shows them how to create healthier coping mechanisms for their imbalance moods, feelings, behaviors and managing their relationships.
+It also shows them how to create healthier coping mechanisms for their imbalanced moods, feelings, behaviors, and managing their relationships.

 This is a therapeutic treatment that includes the family/loved ones of patients and educates them on BPD and it’s symptoms.